Mangopay/api-docs/page/14_marketplace.md

 **I am developing a Marketplace.
 How to implement MANGOPAY?**

 ## Workflow
 MANGOPAY highly recommends to use the following workflow for any marketplaces business.
-If you have specific needs which are not mentioned here please [take a tour to our desk or contact the support team](https://mangopay.desk.com/).
+If you have specific needs which are not mentioned here please [contact the sales team](https://mangopay.desk.com/).

 ![alt](/uploads/medias/marketplace-workflow.png)